mtrevisan/Boxon/README.md

 <a name="example-multi"></a>
 ### Multi-message parser

-All you have to care about, for a simple example on multi-message automatically-loaded protocolMessages, is the `Parser`.
+All you have to care about, for a simple example on multi-message automatically-loaded templates, is the `Parser`.
 ```java
 //optionally create a context ('null' otherwise)
 Map<String, Object> context = ...